odessy/odessy.github.io/README.md

 [/tabs]

+#### b.
+Use system fonts

+Change to system fonts if you don't need to use a specific font in the theme settings.

+[System fonts](https://shopify.dev/docs/themes/architecture/settings/fonts#system-fonts) are fonts that are already installed on a user’s computer.
+This removes the need for browsers to download the font.

 ### 7. Change color of size chart link <a name="7"></a>

 You can update the background-color and color properties with any valid HEX color code.